Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 The best thing about employer 401(k)s is that employers can opt to match your contributions up to a certain percentage of your income or dollar amount.
 If your employer does this and you choose not to contribute anything to your 401(k), you are losing out on free money!

 When you leave a job that has a 401k you can take that money with you.
 Roll it over into a new 401k or put it in a traditional IRA with no penalties.
-The best option is to roll it into another 401k, if that is available, because of an IRS rule of 55.
+In general you want to do something with it other than leaving it at your old employer.
+401k accounts don’t really have the best interest of the employee and tend to have high maintenance fees that you have no choice on.
+Make a plan for moving your account shortly after you leave the job.

 SEP Plans